 This post highlights a delicate, new scarf pattern that I recently designed and then knit while traveling here and there and everywhere.
 Click here and head to my Craftsy site to purchase this weeping cherry scarf pattern!
-Or you can buy it here on this site!
 And don’t forget to read some background details regarding the pattern below!

 My husband and I recently enjoyed a wonderful vacation in Japan.
 He was there on a business trip and my beloved in-laws were nice enough to watch the kids so that I could join him in Japan for a week of learning, adventure, romance and (of course) knitting!
 The flights to and from Japan were loooong, and I cannot sit idle without a knitting project or a craft project in my hands.
 On the flight to Japan I designed a scarf pattern that was inspired by beautiful images of blooming sakura or cherry blossoms.
 I was inspired by the grace and softness of the sakura blossoms that bloom in April in Japan.
 I attempted to preserve my fond memories of the Japanese sakura in this new pattern.

 More specifically, the ends of this unique scarf are characterized by a pattern of intertwining branches.
 The branches connect an elegant arrangement of downward flowing leaves and flower buds.
 This beautiful panel is followed by an open work section with a delicate but strong vertical element that grounds the flowing scarf end like the trunk of the cherry tree.